pelithne/k8s-short/workshop.md

 ## 3.7.2 Use the secret
-For this example, we will insert the secret into an environmentvariable in a pod.
+For this example, we will insert the secret into environment variables in a pod.
 For convenience we will continue to use the azure-vote container.

 To use the secret in the pod, you need to edit the manifest once again.
 At the end of the ````Deployment```` section for ````azure-vote-front```` Change the following:
 ````